JingDL/LeetCode/1031MaximumSumofTwoNonOverlappingSubarrays.md

 /**
     Since L-length subarray could occur on the left or the right, we create a function maxSumTwoNoOverlapFixedOrder() to calculate the sum when one array is alway on the left of the other.
-Then we can the function twic with different order of input: maxSumTwoNoOverlapFixedOrder(A, L, M) and
+Then we can the function twice with different order of input: maxSumTwoNoOverlapFixedOrder(A, L, M) and
     maxSumTwoNoOverlapFixedOrder(A, M, L).

-    When scan through array, we use leftSum to store the sum of current left subarray, and rightSum to store the sum of currecnt right subarray.
+    When scan through array, we use leftSum to store the sum of current left subarray, and rightSum to store the sum of current right subarray.
 LeftSumMax is the max value of all the subarrays.
     leftSumMax = max(leftSumMax, leftSum);
     result = max(result, leftSumMax + rightSum);